pydoit/doit/doc/cmd_run.rst

 This allows different tasks to be run in parallel, as long any dependencies are met.
 By default the `multiprocessing <http://docs.python.org/library/multiprocessing.html>`_ module is used.
+If the `multiprocess <https://pypi.org/project/multiprocess/>`_ module is installed, it will be used instead.
 So the same restrictions also apply to the use of multiprocessing in `doit`.

 .. code-block:: console